 But even if you are on the other side of the world, hosting in South Africa is still an excellent idea due to favourable exchange rates with major world currencies.
 South Africa is also right in the middle of major undersea internet cable routes between Europe, Asia and North America.
 There is excellent international connectivity with WACS, one of many such cables.

 Webafrica will be able to help you through the finer details of exactly which hosting plan is right for you and with setting up your new account and installing WordPress.
 So don’t hesitate to contact them by phone, chat, or email.
+Or feel free to contact us.

 What is WordPress?